4 Best Rolling Pins, Tested by Food Network Kitchen

 From smoothing out sticky cookie batter to stretchy pizza dough, these powerful pins are really on a roll.

-Keep in mind: Price and stock could change after publish date, and we may make money from these affiliate links.
+Price and stock could change after publish date, and we may make money off these affiliate links.
+Learn more.

 Related To:

-Our Top Rolling Pins
+Our Top Rolling Pin Picks

-While you can sometimes get away with using a wine bottle in a pinch, a rolling pin is really an indispensable kitchen tool; not all are made for every baking scenario.
-When purchasing the perfect rolling pin, first, you need to decide between a roller (a classic pin with handles) or a rod, which is made from a single, unbroken piece of material.
+Shape: First, you need to decide between a roller (a classic pin with handles) or a rod (made from a single, unbroken piece of material).
 Handled pins tend to offer a bit more heft and leverage, which is good for taking on a sturdy dough, but tapered French-style or cylindrical dowels provide precision rolling on even the most delicate of pastries.
 They're also generally lighter and easier to manipulate.

 We tested wood, metal, marble and plastic pins, and the four below are our favorites.